 \section{Introduction}

 \IEEEPARstart{K}{nowledge Graphs} (KGs) are becoming an increasingly popular way to represent information because they are multi-relational, easily queried, and can store various types of data in a similar, consistent format \cite{vicknair2010comparison}.
-Furthermore, numerous methods have been developed to mine information and make novel predictions from KGs \cite{ji2021survey, wu2020comprehensive}, leading to advancements in drug discovery \cite{schultz2021covid, zhang2021drug}, improved user recommendation systems \cite{yang2021consisrec}, and more efficient traffic forecasting \cite{guo2019attention, xiong2018predicting, yu2017spatio}, amongst many other applications.
-Traditionally, to make novel predictions about a knowledge base, such approaches utilized either a set of rules or generated low-dimensional, numerical representations from which patterns could be extracted.
-Recently, however, newer methods for knowledge discovery and reasoning on graph structures have attempted to blend these categories into novel neurosymbolic, or hybrid, methods.
+Furthermore, numerous methods have been developed to mine information and make novel predictions from KGs \cite{ji2021survey, wu2020comprehensive}, leading to advancements in drug discovery \cite{schultz2021covid, zhang2021drug}, improved user recommendation systems \cite{yang2021consisrec}, and more efficient traffic forecasting \cite{guo2019attention, wu2022traversenet}, amongst other applications.
+Traditionally, to make novel predictions about a knowledge base, approaches utilized either a set of rules \cite{galarraga2013amie, ott2021safran} or generated numerical representations from which patterns could be extracted \cite{perozzi2014deepwalk, trouillon2016complex}.
+Recently, however, newer methods for knowledge discovery and reasoning on graphs have attempted to blend these categories into novel neurosymbolic, or hybrid, methods.

-Neurosymbolic artificial intelligence (AI), an increasingly more active field of research, describes the combination of symbolic AI, which often includes logic and rule-based approaches, with neural networks and deep learning \cite{garcez2020neurosymbolic}.
-Often, neurosymbolic AI's main advantages are described as achieving comparable performance to current neural-network based methods while simultaneously fostering inherent interpretability \cite{garcez2020neurosymbolic, manhaeve2018deepproblog, tsamoura2021neural, lavin2021neuro}.
-However, there are many different ways in which this new field has been approached, some of which researchers have attempted to formally categorize \cite{kautz2022third}. \IEEEpubidadjcol With this article, we aim to provide a comprehensive overview and structural classification of the portion of neurosymbolic methods designed for reasoning over KGs by describing their: \begin{itemize} \item overarching taxonomy, \item benefits and weaknesses, \item applications for which they are already used, and \item potential research directions. \end{itemize}
+Neurosymbolic artificial intelligence (AI), an increasingly active field of research, describes the combination of symbolic AI, which often includes logic and rule-based approaches, with neural networks and deep learning \cite{garcez2020neurosymbolic, hitzler2022neuro}.
+Often, neurosymbolic AI's main advantages are described as achieving comparable performance to current deep learning methods while simultaneously fostering inherent interpretability \cite{garcez2020neurosymbolic, tsamoura2021neural, hitzler2022neuro}.
+However, there are many different ways in which this new field has been approached. \IEEEpubidadjcol With this article, we aim to provide a comprehensive overview and structural classification of neurosymbolic methods designed for reasoning over KGs by describing their: \begin{itemize} \item overarching taxonomy, \item benefits and weaknesses, \item applications for which they are already used, and \item potential research directions. \end{itemize}